-- New Literacy Studies: Multimodality Literacies, Multiliteracies & Situated Learning (sociocultural contexts for Learning and Community engagement)
+- New Literacy Studies: Multimodality Literacies, Multiliteracies and Situated Learning.

 - Equity & Access: Addressing ‘the Digital Divide’ and the ‘Participation Gap’ so as to bring innovative digital learning and design practices to all.

-- Technological Education: Using new media to document practical knowledge and practice-based skills learning, and to create rich learning resources and tutorials (in practice-based disciplines where hands-on practical knowledge is central to the curriculum).
+- Technological Education: Using new media to document practical knowledge and practice-based skills learning; using and creating rich learning resources and tutorials (in practice-based disciplines where hands-on practical knowledge is central to the curriculum).